emprax/St8-ment/README.md

 ### V1

-The library consists of state-machines that provide and create the state-objects for a specific context each.
+The library consists of state-machines that provide and create the state-objects for each specific context.
 The state-objects refer to a provider/registry which stores all the different transitioner-objects for that state.
 These transitioner-objects are stored in a key-value store where the actions function as keys.
 When a state does contain a transitioner-object for a specific action, then that transitioner can be applied.

 ![state-machine](docs/St8-ment-state.png)

-**Note:** The transitioner-objects are called transitioners because of there purpose/behavior similar to transitions, but be aware that a transitioner-object does not always handle a single state transition as it more or less an equivalent to the effects from the Redux libraries.
+**Note:** *The transitioner-objects are called transitioners because of their purpose/behavior similar to transitions, but be aware that a transitioner-object does not always handle a single state transition as it more or less an equivalent to the effects from the Redux libraries.
 They contain the state-logic like the methods in the standard state-pattern and can therefore make a decision to transition to one state or, when a specific condition fails for example, they could determine to transition to a different states.
-They could even transition into none at all when no conditions are met and stay in their current states.
-But these choices lay in the hands of the developer that create and manage their specific transitioners.
+They could even choose to not transition into a new state at all when no conditions are met and they stay in their current states.
+But these choices lay in the hands of the developer that create and manage their specific transitioners.*

 ### V2

-The V2 version differs from V1 in a sense that the order/hierarchy of the components referring to one another are different.
+The V2 version differs from V1 in a sense that the order/hierarchy of the components referring to one-another is different.
 Where in the V1 version the state has the foreground, there the V2 version passes that spot to the StateMachine.
 The context provides its state to the StateMachine by which an action accepter accepts and applies an action to a chosen transitioner.
 The StateMachine holds the providers for the transitioners, passes them to the action accepter and the action is again used, in combination with the state, as a transaction to find the matching transitioner.
-The transaction is then again used as request that is sent into that state transitioner.
+The transaction is then again used as request that is sent into that respected state transitioner.

 ## How it works

 ### V1

 The diagram shown below is there to help creating an understanding of the system and it bears quite some similarity to the Redux diagram that can be found online.
-The numbers in the diagram refer to the described steps below. **Note:** A separate path can be taken and is determined by a condition.
+The numbers in the diagram refer to the steps that are described below the diagram. **Note:** A separate path can be taken and is determined by a condition.
 It is not shown as a number but will be described in the steps.

 ![st8-ment](docs/St8-ment-diagram.png)